bslevin/Cook-With-Us/README.md

 <a name="features"></a>

 ## Navigation
-- Top left of the landing page is a h1 headding 'Cook With Us', this is used as the logo.
+> Top left of the landing page is a H1 headding 'Cook With Us', this is used as the logo.
-- Top right of the page holds five menu navigations, Home, About, Our Courses, Sign-up and Contact.
+> Top right of the page holds five menu navigations, Home, About, Our Courses, Sign-up and Contact.
 They link to the relevant section of the page.
-- Logo H1 uses the Lato font and Nav menu use Oswald font, complimenting eachother nicely.
+> Logo H1 uses the Lato font and Nav menu use Oswald font, complimenting eachother nicely.

 ![Screenshot of the website on serveral screen sizes](assets/screenshots/navbar%20Medium.png)

 ## Hero section
-- The hero image was taken Pexel.com.
+> The hero image was taken Pexel.com.
-- The image is of two people working alongside eachother in a professional kitchen.
+> The image is of two people working alongside eachother in a professional kitchen.
-- A hero text uses an opaque background the width of the scree, text color #fff.
+> A hero text uses an opaque background the width of the scree, text color #fff.
-- The hero-text is used to explain the site and entice the users attention.
+> The hero-text is used to explain the site and entice the users attention.

 ![Screenshot of the website on serveral screen sizes](assets/screenshots/Hero-image%20Medium.png)

 ## About Us
-The about us section introduces the user to the owner a founder of the bussiness, her accolades and the venue where the courses take place.
-This is an importamnt section to validate the user have searched for the site and to also showcase the level of expertise of the bussiness.
+> The about us section introduces the user to the Chef and founder of the bussiness, her accolades and the venue where the courses take place.
+> This is an importamnt section to validate users who have searched for the site.
+> It showcase the level of expertise of the owner brings to the business.
+> The uniqness if the venue where the bussines has been purposfuly built.

-Done in 3 sections
+> Done in 3 sections
 - 1 Introduction to chef
 - 2 Awards connected to the chef
 -  3 Introduction to the venue of the Kitchen.
 This section is as unique as is the oportunity to learn with the chef.

 ![Screenshot of the website on serveral screen sizes](assets/screenshots/The%20Chef%20Medium.png)